exoscale/lingo/README.md

 This will use the first argument to perform conforming against the pred in the explain-data problems and use the bound values with second argument, a function to generate a precise message.

+Internally these are really 2 distinct operations, we first destructure via the spec then render in another step.

 so for an error like this: